timoteoallock/Ai-Lab-Project/README.md

   - Unsupervised Learning
   - Supervised Learning

-Furthermore it contains a technique to identify cell types using Community Detection Algorithms, a new feature selection approach that considerably reduces training time and mantains near optimal accuracy and much more.
+Furthermore it contains a technique to identify cell types using Community Detection Algorithmsa and a new feature selection approach that considerably reduces training time and mantains near optimal accuracy and much more.

-We presented our work at the **Italian Bioinformatics Annual Conference** in June 2024.
+We presented our work at the **Italian Bioinformatics Annual Conference** in Trento in June 2024.